christiansiewert/aaas-api/INSTALL.md

 docker-compose exec php php bin/console acl:create-user EMAIL PASSWORD --admin
 ```

-## Visit Docs

-For [Swagger UI] open https://localhost/docs in your browser.

 ### Retrieving an JWT Access Token

 You can retrieve an JWT Access Token by posting your credentials to `/auth/login_check`: